 A QQ album has become the essential connection between this young couple, bringing immense comfort to people who had no choice but to live separately.
-Yet being physically apart was not always regarded in a negative light by a family.
-In some cases, it came across as a great relief, as Yan Hong, the 37-year-old owner of a local nail salon, describes:
+Yet being physically apart was not always regarded as bad news by a family.
+For some, it would come across as a great relief, as Yan Hong, the 37year-old owner of a local nail salon, describes:

 When he was at home he never did any housework.
 I needed to take care of our daughter, him and the business of the shop.
-You know, I was not very lucky to marry such a lazy man!....
+You know, I was not very lucky to marry such a lazy man! . . .
 But now things have become more bearable.
 I no longer need to work as a maid, and I even feel that he cares for us more on WeChat and QQ.
 Before he had never taken the initiative to ask about our daughter's performance at school.
 But now he asks me about her from time to time.

-Yan Hong believed that her marriage had become more 'bearable': with the help of social media, her once unpleasant, housework-loaded married life had been transformed into a more supportive and considerate one.
+Yan Hong believed that her marriage had become more 'bearable'.
+With the help of social media, her once unpleasant, housework-loaded married life had transformed into a more supportive and considerate one.
 Compared to rural migrant families, hers is definitely much better off.
 Yan Hong's husband is a businessman who works in a city in north China, thus rarely staying at home.
-Every day the couple talk by WeChat voice messages.
-Once a week they have a half-hour QQ video call, during which their 10-year-old daughter, who lives with Yan Hong, joins the conversation and says hello to her father.
-Yan Hong seemed to be happy with her WeChat strategy:
+Every day the couple talk over WeChat voice message.
+Once a week they have a half hour QQ video call, during which their 10-year-old daughter, who lives with Yan Hong joins the conversation and says hello to her father.
+Yan Hong seemed to be happy about her WeChat strategy:

-...It [WeChat voice message] is similar to a phone call, but better...because you don't need to arrange a time for a conversation.
-Before, when I called him, he always sounded in the middle of something and impatient...which always pissed me off.
-But by voice message, it's still as if we are talking, but in a more relaxed way...I leave voice messages for him whenever I want, and he comes back to me when he is free.
+...It [WeChat voice message] is similar to a phone call, but better ... because you don't need to arrange a time for a conversation.
+Before, when I called him, he always sounded in the middle of something and impatient ... which always pissed me off.
+But by voice message, it's still as if we are talking, but in a more relaxed way ...
+I leave voice messages for him whenever I want, and he comes back to me when he was free.